afpineda/OpenSourceSimWheelESP32/doc/firmware/FirmwareArchitecture_en.md

 derive a new class from `AbstractUserInterface`, then provide instances to `notify::begin()`.

-All notifications are queued, serialized and executed in a very low priority separate thread.
+All notifications are queued, serialized and executed in a very low priority separate thread: the *frameserver* daemon.
 The calling thread does not wait for them.
 For those reasons, some notifications may be missed.